mzohaibnasir/docker/README.md

 - manages data engineering pipelines
 - these workflows are defined as acyclic graphs
 - Takes and dependencies are defined in python

+Apache Airflow is an open-source platform designed for orchestrating and automating complex data workflows.
+If you're new to Apache Airflow, here's an introduction to help you understand its significance and how to begin using it:

+1. Workflow Orchestration:

+   Apache Airflow is primarily used for orchestrating and scheduling data workflows.
+These workflows can range from simple data processing tasks to complex, multi-step pipelines.

+2. Directed Acyclic Graphs (DAGs):

+   Airflow represents workflows as Directed Acyclic Graphs (DAGs).
+A DAG is a collection of tasks and dependencies that define the flow and execution sequence of your data processes.

+3. Task Definitions:

+   Within a DAG, individual tasks are defined.
+These tasks represent units of work, such as running a script, executing a SQL query, or transferring data between systems.

+4. Dependencies:

+   You can specify dependencies between tasks, ensuring that one task runs only after its prerequisite tasks have completed successfully.
+This enables you to create intricate data processing pipelines.

+5. Extensible and Customizable:

+   Airflow is highly extensible and customizable.
+You can write your own operators and sensors to integrate with various data sources and systems, making it adaptable to your specific data engineering needs.

+6. Scheduler and UI:

+   Airflow includes a scheduler that automates the execution of tasks based on their dependencies and schedules.
+It also provides a user-friendly web-based UI for monitoring, managing, and visualizing the progress of your workflows.

+7. Code-based Configuration:

+   You configure your workflows using Python code.
+This code-based approach allows for version control, code review, and easy collaboration.

+8. Integration with Data Ecosystem:

+   Apache Airflow seamlessly integrates with various data sources and tools, such as databases, cloud services, and big data platforms.
+It's an essential component in modern data engineering architectures.

+Getting Started:

+    Installation: Begin by installing Apache Airflow on your local development environment or a server.
+You can use package managers like pip or Docker containers for deployment.

+    Creating DAGs: Write your first DAG by defining tasks and dependencies.
+Start with a simple workflow to get a feel for how it works.

+    Execution: Use the Airflow scheduler to run your DAGs.
+You can manually trigger DAG runs or set up automated schedules.

+    Monitoring: Explore the Airflow web UI to monitor your workflow executions, view logs, and troubleshoot any issues that may arise.

+    Advanced Features: As you become more familiar with Airflow, dive deeper into advanced features like dynamic DAGs, sensors, and custom operators to build more complex data processing workflows.

+Apache Airflow is a valuable tool for data engineers and data scientists, offering a powerful way to automate, monitor, and manage data workflows.